 That’s where an integrated system matters.
 Assume the hotline and case manager system use the same core platform as the compliance insights system.
 Let’s also assume the disclosure management system—used for disclosures associated with conflicts of interest and gifts, travel and entertainment—is a component of the same integrated platform.
 With an integrated system of this sort, the organization could easily and immediately perform enhanced analysis and arrive at better insights, such as whether a hotline report had already been created about a conflict disclosed by an individual.

-The compliance function should also take these considerations into account when making a procurement decision:
+The compliance function should also take these considerations into account when choosing a whistleblower hotline provider:

 Shared or dedicated?
 Sharing hotline numbers can be cost effective, but may prove disadvantageous in terms of operator experience and retention.
 In addition, moving to an alternative provider down the line can be particularly complex.